 - A flexible grid that flows and adapts to the user’s viewing environment and screen size

 - Fluid images that resize proportionately.

-- CSS3 media queries which allows you to have conditional stylesheets based on width, height, orientation, colour, and many more conditions.
+- CSS3 media queries which allow you to have conditional stylesheets based on width, height, orientation, color, and many more conditions.

 Damon: So what is the biggest design challenge that you face in RWD?

 Jon: I think one of the main challenges in today’s web design landscape is in fitting the content to the medium, which is exactly what RWD is about.
 We are living in a very conflicting time, where resolutions are getting higher, screens are getting wider, technology is getting better and faster, but where at the same time, simplicity, user-friendliness and “leanness” are being expected.
 With all these improvements in technology, with information flooding in, and with the client wanting to put every little thing that their company provides onto their website, it’s very easy for your design to become a mess, both visually and conceptually.
 That’s where you have to strive to always keep an eye on your objective and to guide and advise the client as to what they should have on the site, what they can have, and what they should not have.

 On a related note, we also always make it a point to understand the user requirements before we start the design phase.
 For example, if it is a restaurant whose primary purpose is to use the website to drive awareness and reservations, it would make sense that the mobile grid caters for a Call-To-Action (CTA) button that links their phone number to your phone dialer.

 Jon: Well, I would advise Marketers and Web Designers to take the following into consideration: